Estuary

 Step 3: Define your Airflow DAG

-Next you’ll need to write your DAG (Directed Acyclic Graph) as a Python script.
+Next, you’ll need to write your DAG (Directed Acyclic Graph) as a Python script.
 Airflow uses DAGs to define orchestrations.
-It means you need to be familiar with Python and the AIrflow syntax for DAGs.
+This means you need to be familiar with Python and the AIrflow syntax for DAGs.

 Step 4: Run and monitor your Airflow DAG